couchbaselabs/cbcouchstore/gen_storage_design.md

 Generational Storage (GS) is an evolution of the tail append design of CouchDB and Couchstore (the Couchbase storage subsystem).

-The CouchDB and Couchstore storage system uses a tail append design, where all updates to a database resulted in appending new or updated information to storage file.
+The CouchDB and Couchstore storage system uses a tail append design, where all updates to a database result in appending new or updated information to storage file.
 Even deletes would grow the storage files until compaction.

 Some advantages of this design are:
 * Extremely efficient and fast durable updates, minimizing disk head seeks on HDDs and minimizing write amplification on SSDs.
 * Fast and simple recovery from crashes, simply scan backwards from the end of the file to the first good header and start using the file.
 * Zero cost MVCC snapshots.
-Simply use the most recent version of a file header and get a completely consistent storage file.
+Simply use the most recent version of a file header and get a completely consistent storage file concurrent with updates and compaction.

 The biggest disadvantage is that recovering wasted file space means copying all live to another file.
 Even if all the wasted space is due to small portion of the documents being updated, it will still require copying all live documents to a new file.